Small Business Advocacy Council (SBAC): Trusted and Effective Voice of Small Business in Chicagoland

-Elliot Richardson, an attorney since 1998, became frustrated with this uphill battle manyowners of small- to mid-sized businesses were experiencing.
-He felt that they had no voice, no representation in regard to lawmaking.
+Elliot Richardson, an attorney since 1998, became frustrated with the uphill battle many small business owners face in the state of Illinois.
+He felt that they had no voice and no representation in regard to lawmaking.
 As an owner of a small law firm himself, Richardson wanted to be a part of the solution.
 Equipped with his background ranging from civil rights to commercial litigation, he chose to launch an organization that would provide support for these owners in every area necessary.
 The Small Business Advocacy Council (SBAC) was born out of a desire to provide small- to mid-market businesses every opportunity to succeed.

 Small Business Advocacy Council

 120 W. Madison, Suite 520

 The SBAC is the trusted and non-partisan voice of small business in Chicagoland.
 We are a member driven 501 (c) (6) not-for-profit organization that empowers small businesses through advocacy, fostering relationships, educational programs and exclusive benefits.